gemc/home/_documentation/api/options/i.md

 Type: `switch`

-Description: use interactive batch mode
+Description: drop into the interactive Geant4 terminal session (non-GUI mode)

 Generated from: